 - Prioritize your investments.
 If your company has a retirement plan and ‘matches’ a portion of your contributions, this should be your first priority because that matching contribution is like free money.
 Next, consider investing in an IRA.
 If you expect your income tax bracket to be relatively low (under 22%), use a ROTH IRA.
 You won’t get an income tax deduction for your contribution but your money will grow free of taxes and withdrawals during retirement will also be tax free.
 If you expect your income tax bracket to be 22% or higher, consider a tax deductible traditional IRA.
 You get a tax deduction up front; your money grows tax free; and withdrawals during retirement are fully taxable as ordinary income.
 Finally, after you’ve exhausted the above choices, open a personal investment account with a discount broker such as Charles Schwab & Company.

 - Track your money.
 There’s no getting around this… to create financial success, you must keep up with your money…all of it!
 The good news is that there are a number of Internet tools that can make this very easy.
-One we recommend to our clients is com.
-This free service allows you to set up budgets, pay bills and receive custom alerts.
+One we recommend to our clients is Mint.
+This free service allows you to set up budgets, pay bills, and receive custom alerts.

 Financial success is about doing a few things right over and over.
 Inevitably most people will stumble and find themselves off-track.
 If this happens to you, don’t give up.
 Get back up, dust yourself off and get back on track using my 5 Golden Rules of Money.